Skip to content ↓

 INTENT

-We have long term plans in place and are developing 3yrs-7yrs knowledge progressions grids to enable children to:
+We have long term curriculum plans in place and key knowledge progression grids from Nursery to Year 2 to enable children to:

 • Build on learnt knowledge and skills during their time with us